luihabl/quick/README.md

 # quick
-Quick and simple C++ GUIs using ImGui and ImPlot
+Quick and simple C++ GUIs using Dear ImGui and ImPlot.